Dangerous Premises

-On a hot summer day, there’s nothing like a dip in the pool to cool off and enjoy the weather.
+On a hot summer day, there’s nothing like a dip in the pool to cool off.
 Unfortunately, swimming pools aren’t always a haven from the heat.
-Swimming pool accidents, including slips and falls, diving accidents, and drownings, are of concern.
+Swimming pool accidents, including slips and falls, diving accidents, and drownings, are always a possibility.
 While commercial and public swimming pools in British Columbia must adhere to the Public Health Act’s Pool Regulation, the same cannot be said for private residential pools.
-Homeowners or tenants must understand the responsibilities that come with having a pool on their property to ensure occupants remain safe and they aren’t found liable for swimming pool injuries that occur on their property.
+Homeowners and tenants need to understand residential swimming pool regulations and the responsibilities that come with having a pool on their property to ensure occupants remain safe and they aren’t found liable for swimming pool injuries that occur on their property.

 Occupiers Liability Act and Swimming Pool Accidents

 Under the Occupiers Liability Act, either the homeowners or tenants living on a property must ensure that it remains “reasonably” safe for all occupants.
-Naturally, swimming pools would fall under this rule.
-If a swimming pool injury occurs, it’s possible that the homeowner or current tenant could be liable for the accident if they have not been found to have maintained reasonably safe conditions.
-To avoid any dangerous premises hazards, homeowners and tenants should be proactive about mitigating potential risks to avoid any swimming pool liability lawsuits.
+Swimming pools are included within this responsibility.
+If a swimming pool injury occurs, the homeowner or tenant could be liable if they have failed to maintain a duty of care to patrons and ensure reasonably safe conditions.
+To avoid any dangerous premises hazards, homeowners and tenants should be proactive about mitigating potential risks to avoid a swimming pool liability claim.

 Common Swimming Pool Accidents